6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 Screenwriting gurus both here and overseas have long "made their bacon" preaching the primacy of structure and formulaic principles.
 "Three-act structure", "inciting incidents", "major & minor turning points" - are all part of the lingua franca of those "in the know", as well as their eager disciples and others desirous of mastering the difficult art of cinematic storytelling.

 To be sure, the analysis of structure as presented by McKee and others has its value, but its usefulness is limited and only really becomes apparent AFTER the storyteller has written a good deal of the script.
-A slavish and single-minded adherence to structure in the hope that it will somehow allow one to conjure up a compelling and enduring film script is as likely as creating a powerful picture using a "paint-by-numbers" kit.
-Having said this, I am sure one or two would-be writers that will take it as a challenge.
-If you happen to be one of them, then all I can say is do your worst.
+A slavish adherence to structure in the hope that it will somehow allow one to conjure up a compelling and enduring film script is about as likely as creating a powerful picture using a "paint-by-numbers" kit.
+Having said this, I am sure one or two would-be writers will take up the challenge, and if you happen to be one of them, all I can say is do your worst.

 The preeminence of STORY and the conventional wisdom that “story is KING!" confuses ends and means.
 Story certainly matters in the end, but how do we - as prospective storytellers - actually find it?
 Where does it come from?
 And how might we give ourselves the best chance of intersecting with it?
 How does the dramatic, screen storyteller arrive at that state of being where story-as-intellectualisation gives way to a subtler, more profound perception - the recognition that stories are as fundamental to one’s life and well being as air and water?
 Indeed, they form our very essence, and yet - at the same time - they often prove highly elusive and, at times, downright confounding.